hiiamboris/red-wiki/Comparison-of-aggregate-values.md

 | `map!` | Linear | _N/A_ | Constant + hashing of each key | Constant + updating hashtable |

 1. For hashable values only, linear for the rest.
-2. As was said earlier, this does not mean that series actions can be applied to objects. `any-word!`s are bound to `object!` values and contain internal indices, which specify the offset of `any-word!`'s value in an object to which it is bound.
-Aforementioned binding and indexing information is used to get values referred by words in constant time.
+1. As was said earlier, this does not mean that series actions can be applied to objects. `any-word!`s are bound to `object!` values and contain internal indices, which specify the offset of `any-word!`'s value in an object to which it is bound. <br> Aforementioned binding and indexing information is used to get values referred by words in constant time.
-3. Insertion or removal may result in series expansion or compaction, respectively.
+1. Insertion or removal may result in series expansion or compaction, respectively.
-    - In the worst-case scenario, series' buffer needs to be moved to a new memory location (proportional to new series' size).
+    - In the **worst-case** scenario, series' buffer needs to be moved to a new memory location (proportional to new series' size).
-    - In the average case, elements need to be shifted, either to make space for inserted value or to fill the gaps left after removal (proportional to number of elements inserted / removed);
+    - In the **average case**, elements need to be shifted, either to make space for inserted value or to fill the gaps left after removal (proportional to number of elements inserted / removed);
-    - In the best-case scenario (appending to or taking from the tail), only adjustment of series' internal pointers is required (constant).
+    - In the **best-case** scenario (appending to or taking from the tail), only adjustment of series' internal pointers is required (constant).